Tom-PIT/Connected.Docs/en/Assets/CodeLists/Packaging.md

 ---

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the packaging is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A packaging record can be deleted only if it is not referenced by other system entities.
+>A packaging record can be deleted only if it is not referenced by other system entities.
-Click **Delete** on the edit screen to remove it.
-A confirmation message appears: **Are you sure you want to delete this record?**

-If confirmed, the record is permanently removed.